Funding your own business

 Other places to try

-- Community Development Finance Association represents institutions which provide loans and support
+- Responsible Finance represents institutions which provide loans and support

 - British Business Angels Association is a directory of investors interested in supporting new businesses

-- The National Federation of Enterprise Agencies is a directory of local enterprise agencies which could be waiting to help you
+- The National Enterprise Network is a directory of local enterprise agencies which might be willing to help you

 - Scotland Business Gateway offers practical help and support to Scottish entrepreneurs